 By just climbing it?
 Not so much.
 But, for cats, a pergola presents a grand combination of scratching posts and fabric climbing fun.

 Fun Cat Fact: did you know cats have scent glands on their paws?
 Cats mark their territory like their ancestor, the tiger.
 Tigers and house cats mark their territory with urine, scratch marks and scents from the glands on their paws.

 Cats scratch.
 They scratch to clean up their claws, to stretch their bodies, and to announce their territory.
 They scratch because they are excited and happy when you get home.
 Cats scratch for the joy of it.

 Cats like to scratch up wood – it’s natural for them.
 Vinyl is harder on their claws.
 And aluminum, not so much.

 If your cat has started scratching your gorgeous cedar uprights, act fast.
 Redirect your cat’s scratching attention.
 Haul out the inside carpet-covered scratching post and position it in a good spot.
 If your cat prefers the wood instead, DIY a cedar scratching post.
 To entice your cat, try sprinkling some catnip on the DIY post.

 Does your moggy love to climb inside curtains?
-Veterinarians say that whether you have a low or high energy breed, whether your cat is fixed or is old – all cats love to climb.
-Curtains work very well, thank you.
+Veterinarians say that whether you have a low or high-energy breed, whether your cat is fixed or is old – all cats love to climb.
+The curtains work very well, thank you.

 Consider DIYing a solution.
 How about a cat ladder?
-Carpet works well wrapped around a vinyl or wooden upright.
+The carpet works well wrapped around a vinyl or wooden upright.
 Wrap the carpet all the way up to a Lord of the Realm cat platform under the eaves.